 Life is full of hidden gems of knowledge and facts, including some incredible statistics that can either enrich your knowledge, change the way you see day-to-day experiences or just bring you some amusement.
-Whether you’re gearing up for your next pub quiz or just fond of random bits of trivia, we’ve rounded up 60 interesting random facts about life that will surprise you.
+Whether you’re gearing up for your next pub quiz or just fond of random bits of trivia, we’ve gathered 53 interesting random facts about life that will surprise you.

 No matter your diet, and no matter what your favourite dishes might be, it’s likely you will eat more than 35 tons of food in your life if you live in the USA.